FAQs on Taxes for Cannabis Establishments

 Is the retail excise tax imposed on the original price or discounted price?

-The tax is imposed on the sales price.
-The sales price does not include cash discounts allowed and taken on sales.
+The tax is imposed on the discounted sales price.
+The sales price does not include cash discounts

 Is the retail excise tax imposed on the original price or the price plus the sales tax?